Buying real estate in Bulgaria?

 Sources: Schoenherr, Bolgariadom, Aparthotel

-17) You must know rural properties in Bulgaria are cheap but often have hidden costs like infrastructure and legal issues
+17) Rural properties in Bulgaria are cheap but may have hidden costs like infrastructure upgrades and legal issues

 Rural properties in Bulgaria can be incredibly cheap, sometimes costing as little as 1,000 Euros.